natejank/frequency-analysis/README.md

 The program is `freq.jl`, which relies on library functions found at `Freqency.jl`.
 The program aggregates data from inputs, and outputs a CSV of words to stdout.

+Usage: `julia -t$NTHREADS freq.jl path/to/inputs/* > output.csv`.  `$NTHREADS`
+is assumed to be the number of threads for Julia to use.